A New Approach to Motion Planning in 3D for a Dubins Vehicle: Special Case on a Sphere: Path Construction and Results

 Using the derived candidate optimal paths connecting a given initial and final configurations, it is now desired to construct the paths.
 Though the derived results corresponded to a unit sphere, we desire to derive the paths connecting a given initial configuration $\mathbf{R}_i = $ and final configuration $\mathbf{R}_f = $ on a sphere centered at the origin with radius $R.$ To plan the motion on the considered sphere, the sphere and the locations can be scaled to lie on a unit sphere.
 Hence, $\bar{\mathbf{R}}_i = $ and $\bar{\mathbf{R}}_f = .$ The scaled matrices $\bar{\mathbf{R}}_i$ and $\bar{\mathbf{R}}_f$ are rotation matrices.
 Furthermore, the minimum turning radius $r$ on the unit sphere will be the minimum turning radius on the initial sphere divided by $R.$

-After scaling the configurations to lie on a unit sphere, the rotation matrix corresponding to each of the $L, R,$ and $G$ segments can be derived using the Sabban frame.
-The arc angle for each segment in a path can then be obtained using these rotation matrices.
-The detailed derivation for each path, along with the implementation for the path construction, is provided in our GitHub repository, which is available at \url{https://github.com/DeepakPrakashKumar/Motion-planning-on-sphere}.
-Using the implemented paths, we now provide sample results for optimality of additional paths that were obtained for $r \in \left(\frac{1}{2}, \frac{\sqrt{3}}{2} \right] \setminus \{\frac{1}{\sqrt{2}} \}.$
+After scaling the configurations to lie on a unit sphere, the rotation matrix corresponding to each of the $L, R,$ and $G$ segments can be derived using the Sabban frame (summarized in Appendix~A).
+The arc angle for each segment in a path can then be obtained using these rotation matrices.\footnotemark\, Using the implemented paths, we now provide numerical results regarding optimality of the identified path candidates.

+We remark here that for all numerical results presented in this section (and in our path construction code), all candidate paths, including both non-degenerate and degenerate variants, were considered.